 - Sione Tuipuloto, 2015, 2016 & 17

 - Jordon Uelese, 2017+

 - Talalelei Gray, 2009

 Mosese Tuipuloto (2019) is an Australian rugby union player who plays for the Rebels Academy.
 His position of choice is inside centre.

-Sione Tui (2018) is an Australian rugby union player who plays for the Rebels in the Super Rugby competition His position of choice is wing.
+Sione Tui (2018) is an Australian rugby union player who plays for the Rebels in the Super Rugby competition.
+His position of choice is wing.
 Sione was selected for the Australian U20 team in 2019.
 He is contracted to French Top 14 club Strade Francais and is currently on loan to US Carcassonne.